tudi2d/uninotes/src/pages/SS19/web_mining.md

 ### Optimization

 Gradient descent (GD): Minimize a function: $f(x) = f(x) - f'(x)$.
 Start at a random x and step towards the x with $f'(x) = 0$.
-Convex-Function: For this speacial functions the gradient descent will find the global minimum
-Stochastic gradient descent (SGD): Faster to compute then the complete gradient, but will not converge as for $f'(x)$ there will be a $a$ so that $y=y-a*f'(x)$. $a$ is called the learing rate a
+Convex-Function: For this speacial functions the gradient descent will find the global minimum scrapper Stochastic gradient descent (SGD): Faster to compute then the complete gradient, but will not converge as for $f'(x)$ there will be a $a$ so that $y=y-a*f'(x)$. $a$ is called the learing rate a

 ### How does the internet work

+Internet vs WWW: Internet $\neq$ WWW.
+The internet describes a network of many computer networks, which exchange data.
+The WWW, in the meaning of websites/documents with URLs and hyperlinks, is one possible use case for this.
+Others are for example streaming and emails.

 OSI model: Open Systems Interconnection Model - Organizes services between clients in a network